dimitri/pgcopydb/docs/concurrency.rst

 Same-table Concurrency
 ----------------------

-In some database schema design, it happens that most of the database size on-disk is to be found in a single giant table, or a short list of giant tables.
+For some databases, it just so happens that most of the database size on-disk is contained within a single giant table, or within a short list of giant tables.
 When this happens, the concurrency model that is implemented with ``--table-jobs`` still allocates a single process to COPY all the data from the source table.

 Same-table concurrency allows pgcopydb to use more than one process at the same time to process a single source table.
-The data is then logically partitionned (on the fly) and split between processes:
+The data is then logically partitioned (on the fly) and split between processes:

   - To fetch the data from the source database, the COPY processes then use SELECT queries like in the following example: